-- The responsibility for sanctioning (i.e. approving) matches and events pursuant to these Regulations is as follows: - 2.1.1 National Cricket Federations shall have the sole and exclusive right to agree on, and approve, the staging of International Matches (other than Matches played as part of an ICC Event or organised by the ICC) between themselves.
-In doing so, they shall respect the commitments they have made in respect of ICC Events and other International Matches.
-Any proposal to hold such an International Match in the territory of a third National Cricket Federation also requires that National Cricket Federation's approval. - 2.1.2 The ICC shall have the sole and exclusive right to sanction (i) ICC Events, wherever they are staged, and (ii) Domestic Matches that are to be staged outside of the territory of any National Cricket Federation.
+- 2.1 The responsibility for sanctioning (i.e. approving) matches and events pursuant to these Regulations is as follows: - 2.1.1 National Cricket Federations shall have the sole and exclusive right to agree on, and approve, the staging of International Matches (other than Matches played as part of an ICC Event or organised by the ICC) between themselves.
+In doing so, they shall respect the commitments they have made in respect of ICC Events and other

+International Matches.
+Any proposal to hold such an International Match in the territory of a third National Cricket Federation also requires that National Cricket Federation's approval.

+- 2.1.2 The ICC shall have the sole and exclusive right to sanction ICC Events, wherever they are staged. - 2.1.3 Subject only to Article 2.1.4.2, each National Cricket Federation shall have the sole and exclusive right to sanction the staging of Domestic Matches within its territory.